Welcome to Crosswinds Poetry Journal.

 The Crosswinds Poetry Staff…

 Editor In-Chief: David Dragone.
-Dave’s poetry has appeared in California Quarterly, Bryant Literary Review, Connecticut River Review, Common Ground Review, Commonweal, The Providence Journal, Rhode Island Public Radio, Dave is the author of a poetry collection, Temperaments, published in 2016, and is a member of The Academy of American Poets and The Ocean State Poets.
+Dave’s poetry has appeared in Avocet, Bryant Literary Review, Common Ground Review, Commonweal, Connecticut River Review, The Providence Journal, and Rhode Island Public Radio, Dave is the author of a poetry collection, Temperaments, published in 2016, and his second collection, A Weathered Resilience, is forthcoming in 2021.
+He is a member of The Academy of American Poets, The New England Poetry Club and The Ocean State Poets.

 Managing Editor: Marguerite Keil Flanders.
 Margie has led workshops in libraries, schools, conferences, and Women’s Centers.
-For 9 years, she was part of a team that facilitates a poetry group at the medium security prison in Cranston, Rhode Island.
+For 9 years, she was part of a team that continues to facilitate a poetry group at the medium security prison in Cranston, Rhode Island.
 Her work has appeared in the Boston Review, Yankee Magazine, Nimrod International Journal, Poetry East, The Main Street Rag, and other publications.
 She is the author of a poetry collection, The Persuasive Beauty of Imperfection.
 She is a member of Ocean State Poets.

 Editor: Mary Ann Mayer.
 Mary Ann Mayer’s poems, essays, and translations have appeared widely.
 She has three books of poetry, most recently, Kissing the Shuttle – A Lyric History (Blackstone River Books, 2018) exploring the nexus between “King Cotton” the tuberculosis epidemic and early public health.
-Mary Ann has received Grub Street’s Poetry Prize, a Massachusetts Cultural Council Award and honorable mention in the Baughan Press May Sarton Book Award.
+Mary Ann has received Grub Street’s Poetry Prize, a Massachusetts Cultural Council Award and honorable mention in the Bauhan Publishing May Sarton Book Award.
 Her work has been nominated for a Massachusetts Book Award and Pushcart Prize.
 Mary Ann is a retired occupational therapist.